Aptivi/NitrocidKS/DocGen/wiki/config/Configuration-for-KS.md

 | Ask for password after locking | `boolean` | `true` or `false`            | After locking the screen, ask for password

 > [!NOTE]
-> These screensavers are built-in directly to Kernel Simulator and are always available.
-If you want your screensaver to be included by default to Kernel Simulator, let us know.
+> These screensavers are built-in directly to Nitrocid KS and are always available.
+If you want your screensaver to be included by default to Nitrocid KS, let us know.
 Consult [Screensaver Configuration](Screensaver-settings-for-KS.md) for configuration entries for specific screensavers.

 ### Misc